WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 1. Gift cards and merchandise: With an extensive list of exclusive partners, HSBC points can be used for Apple products, other electronics, accessories, home and beauty essentials, and hundreds of other items.
 Don’t see an item you like?
 HSBC has more than 50 gift card options and 3 charities to put points toward.

-Additional perks of the HSBC Travel Rewards Mastercard
+HSBC Travel Rewards eligibility

 To apply for the HSBC Travel Rewards Mastercard, you must be of legal age and have a good credit score of around 670 to 739.
 There is no minimum income requirement to qualify for the card or annual fee.